 Elsewhere, the last three years have seen Chester-le-Street Business Association revamp its website and establish its presence on Twitter and Facebook, sharing useful updates about events and the town’s businesses.

 In terms of parking, there has been some action of late.
-For instance, tickets will be transferable between Chester-le-Street car parks from December 2017, and Durham County Council has experimented with ‘free after 3’ parking before Christmas – though our personal view is that we’d like to see this initiative rolled out all year round, permanently.
+For instance, tickets became transferable between council-run car parks in Chester-le-Street from December 2017, and Durham County Council has experimented with ‘free after 3’ parking in the run-up to Christmas – though our personal view is that we’d like to see this initiative rolled out all year round, permanently.

 So, the potential is there – but redevelopment of St Cuthbert’s Walk to create larger and more desirable modern units, which Front Street has few of, may be the only sensible long-term solution.